 We believe in strengthening kids' critical-thinking abilities.

-At Artshack, kids learn that the design process, just like many things in life, is rarely a smooth succession of steps.
-The steps often overlap and blur, and their order is sometimes reversed—it's a creative, fluid way of working that is adapted to each individual situation.
+At Artshack, kids learn the design process, just like many things in life, is rarely a smooth succession of steps.
+The steps overlap and blur, or sometimes must be reversed—it's a creative, fluid way of working that is adapted to each individual situation.